 caught glimpses of it at the north viewpoint and a little past that.

 Arrow marks Denali's peaks from

 closer views later in this entry.

-of that yesterday (Saturday) and stayed overnight at a large pull-off
+of the way up to Denali yesterday (Saturday) and stayed overnight at a large pull-off

-ten miles south of Denali so we could get to the park early this morning.
+ten miles south of the park we could get to there early this morning.